Balarama (magazine): Early period (1972–1983): for teenage youngsters

 Balarama was started on 1 March 1972 as a monthly magazine by M. M. Publications, of Malayala Manorama Group.
 Pala K. M. Mathew and Kadavanadu Kuttikrishnan were the first two editors of the magazine.
 From the beginning (1973), the magazine was praised for its "standard of content".
 Leading Kerala literary figures such as Vyloppilli Sreedhara Menon, P. Bhaskaran, Uroob, P. Kunhiraman Nair, and Sukumar Azhikode used to write for the magazine.
 The target audience was teenage youngsters more than children in this early period (over the years, the target audience was changed to children).
 The magazine became popular with the readers as early as 1975.

-Most of the early attempts on publishing popular children's magazines in Malayalam were failures (except the magazine "Ambili Ammavan", the Malayalam version of the Tamil "Chandamama").
+Most of the early attempts to publish popular children's magazines in Malayalam were failures (except the magazine "Ambili Ammavan", the Malayalam version of the Tamil "Chandamama").
 Poompatta, from the Pai and Pai Company (PAICO), was the first truly popular children's magazine in Kerala.
 N. M. Mohan, the editor of Poompatta of the time (1978–82), is considered as "the architect and designer" of all the later "children's magazines" of Kerala.